1890 Swiss insurance referendum

 A referendum on accident and health insurance was held in Switzerland on 2 October 1890.
-Voters were asked whether they approved of a federal resolution on amending the constitution with regards to accident and health insurance.
+Voters were asked whether they approved of a federal resolution on amending the constitution with regard to accident and health insurance.
 It was approved by a majority of voters and cantons.

 Background

 The referendum was a mandatory referendum, which as it pertained to the constitution, required both a majority of voters and cantons, as opposed to an optional referendum, which required only a majority of the public vote.